Now is a good time to review your finances and set yourself up for the year ahead.

 - contacting a free debt advice organisation like StepChange or Citizen’s Advice

-Be aware that any short-term or long-term reduced repayment plan will have a significant impact on your credit score.
+Be aware that any short or long-term reduced repayment plan will have a significant impact on your credit score.
 This is because paying less than your contractual payments is a breach of your credit agreement(s).
 So, setting up a debt payment plan is usually a last resort, designed for those who are in financial difficulty and can’t afford to maintain their repayments.

 4. Pay at least the minimum repayment – or more if you can

 Ideally, you want to try and pay off your credit card balance in full every month to boost your credit score and avoid interest.
 However, we know this isn’t always possible.
-So, you just need to make sure you stay within your credit limit and you are paying at least the minimum amount on your card.
+So, you just need to make sure you stay within your credit limit and are paying at least the minimum amount on your card.
 That way, you won’t incur any late fees and you’ll continue to chip away at your balance.

 5. Create a budget